Contract review for physicians: from post-residency to late career

 In addition, we anticipate situations that the employment contract might not address.
 When the future unfolds predictably, parties have little reason to argue.
 It’s when the unexpected happens that parties disagree about the conditions and obligations in the contract.
 An experienced attorney will stress-test the document with common “what-if” scenarios that you’re unlikely to consider.

 The price of a physician contract review is worth the peace of mind.
 And for some clients, the fee is a small fraction of the increased salary, benefits, insurance coverage, flexibility, or other resources that an employer might be willing to negotiate.
 In other cases, a well-written contract can help stave off lengthy disputes (and sizeable legal expenses) later on.
 We may even have previous experience negotiating with your prospective employer, and therefore know where your leverage and their areas of flexibility lie.

 Remember, your prospective employer’s contract was written to protect the employer, not you.
 To safeguard your career and balance the scales, find an attorney who will look out for your interests.
-Schedule a complimentary consultation to learn how our experienced healthcare lawyers can help you start your new opportunity in Illinois, Wisconsin, New York, Connecticut, Michigan, Texas, or Florida with confidence.
+Schedule a complimentary consultation to learn how our experienced healthcare lawyers can help you start your new opportunity in Illinois, California, Wisconsin, New York, Connecticut, Michigan, Texas, or Washington D.C. with confidence.